kazcare/quizalanche/README.md

 * I want to play a game which is visually appealing.
 * I would like to play easy to access quiz game.
+* It should not have too many unnecessary buttons.
-* I should be able to give user feedback about their knowledge.
+* It should be giving user feedback about their knowledge.
 * I would like to see some interesting, informative and challenging questions in the quiz game.
 * It should look professionally designed.